 The “Pareto Principle,” a well-known time management concept, states that 80% of your intended result could be obtained with only 20% of the input.
-The remaining 80% of work will yield an additional 20% of returns.
-This idea that scholars and students have examined the idea and applied to real-world situations in order to determine whether the 80/20 rule works at all.
+The remaining 80% of work will yield just an additional 20% of returns.
+Scholars and students have examined and applied this idea to real-world situations in order to determine whether the 80/20 rule works at all.

-In its purest form, the Pareto Principle is based on the premise that completing a particular activity will potentially imperil your outcomes.
-If this concept is applied to exam preparation, it means that studying for specific topics may undermine your total readiness to clear the exam.
+In other words, a small number of inputs are responsible for a large amount of output.
+If this concept is applied to exam preparation, it means that studying just specific topics may help you clear the exam.
 Other subjects may make a little impact on your ability to pass the exam.

 We will employ the Pareto Principle to prepare for the FE Exam in this post because the goal is to minimize your studying time and boost your performance.
 This would benefit individuals, particularly ones that do not have a lot of time to study and are only a few weeks away from the exam.
 This time systematic approach can be used to categorize the FE test subjects, allowing you to determine how much time should be spent on each.